 In short, social media is never going to have a clear, straightforward, or stagnant influence on our mental health.
 It's always going to be just as complicated as the human experience itself.
 The science supports this, as overall there is no clear consensus on exactly how much social media helps or hurts mental health.

 While excessive social media usage is generally frowned upon by experts, the consensus about personal, confessional online posts is even murkier.
 It's definitely easier to confess to the computer screen than to other people, though.
 According to Jeffrey Janata, PhD, a psychiatry professor at Case Western Reserve University, online confessions can be as therapeutic and healing as interpersonal ones.
-"Anytime we increase stress — and harboring guilty secrets is a stressor — we tax our bodies," he said, but confession can even strengthen the immune system, even raising the quantity of white blood cells in people's' bloodstreams.
-So, maybe Justin Bieber will be virus-free for quite a while—and you could be too, if you go ahead and post that essay you drafted up in your Notes app last night.
+"Anytime we increase stress — and harboring guilty secrets is a stressor — we tax our bodies," he said, but confession can even strengthen the immune system, even raising the number of white blood cells in people's bloodstreams.
+So, maybe Justin Bieber will be virus-free for quite a while.
+And you can be too, if you go ahead and post that essay you drafted up in your Notes app last night.

 - Justin Bieber Using MLK Speeches in New Album “Justice” Is Not Activism - Popdust ›

 - Justin Bieber Releases New Surprise Gospel EP, "Freedom" - Popdust ›